Sheikhsoft/InternetGuard/FAQ.md

 and will be visible in the speed graph notification as well.

 <a name="FAQ20"></a>
-**(20) Can I Greenify/hibernate NetGuard?**
+**(20) Can I Greenify/hibernate InternetGuard?**

 No. [Greenifying](https://play.google.com/store/apps/details?id=com.oasisfeng.greenify)
-or otherwise hibernating NetGuard will result in rules not being applied when connectivity changes from Wi-Fi/mobile, screen on/off, and roaming/not roaming.
+or otherwise hibernating InternetGuard will result in rules not being applied when connectivity changes from Wi-Fi/mobile, screen on/off, and roaming/not roaming.

 <a name="FAQ21"></a>
-**(21) Does doze mode affect NetGuard?**
+**(21) Does doze mode affect InternetGuard?**

 I am not sure, because the [doze mode documentation](http://developer.android.com/training/monitoring-device-state/doze-standby.html) is not clear if the [Android VPN service](http://developer.android.com/reference/android/net/VpnService.html) will be affected.

-To be sure, you can disable battery optimizations for NetGuard manually like this:
+To be sure, you can disable battery optimizations for InternetGuard manually like this:

 ```
-Android settings > Battery > three dot menu > Battery optimizations > Dropdown > All apps > NetGuard > Don't optimize > Done
+Android settings > Battery > three dot menu > Battery optimizations > Dropdown > All apps > InternetGuard > Don't optimize > Done
 ```

 The procedure to accomplish this can vary between devices.

-Disabling doze mode for NetGuard cannot be done from within NetGuard because, according to Google, NetGuard is [not an application type allowed to do this](http://developer.android.com/training/monitoring-device-state/doze-standby.html#whitelisting-cases).
+Disabling doze mode for InternetGuard cannot be done from within InternetGuard because, according to Google, InternetGuard is [not an application type allowed to do this](http://developer.android.com/training/monitoring-device-state/doze-standby.html#whitelisting-cases).

 <a name="FAQ22"></a>
-**(22) Can I tether / use Wi-Fi calling while using NetGuard?**
+**(22) Can I tether / use Wi-Fi calling while using InternetGuard?**

-Yes, but this needs to be enabled in NetGuard's settings.
+Yes, but this needs to be enabled in InternetGuard's settings.
 Whether or not it works depends on your Android version because some Android versions have a bug preventing tethering and the VPN service working together.